Unveiling and quantifying the topology-dependent pre-melting of nanoparticles: Introduction

-In this study, we adapt the distortion score method to analyze the inhomogeneous melting of hcp cobalt nanoparticles ranging from 587 to 6847 atoms.
-Qualitatively, we observe that atoms of the $\{01\bar{1}1\}$ facets are mobile even at low temperature, with vertex atoms beginning to diffuse on top of these facets around 400 K. In contrast, the denser $\{0001\}$ facets remain stable and organized up to significantly higher temperatures.
-The purpose of this study is to propose a quantitative analysis of this differential surface melting.
-Using robust analysis methods, we investigate the onset of surface melting with atomic resolution, and examine how nanoparticle size affects this behavior.
+In this study, we use a hierarchical approach based on the distortion score method to analyze the inhomogeneous melting of hcp cobalt nanoparticles, ranging from 587 to 13,047 atoms.
+Qualitatively, we observe that atoms of the $\{01\bar{1}1\}$ facets become mobile at low temperature, with vertex atoms beginning to diffuse on top of these facets around 400 K. In contrast, the denser $\{0001\}$ facets remain stable and organized up to significantly higher temperatures .
+Another striking feature is the premelting of nanoparticles surface, where a liquid layer is formed at the surface, with a thickness that increases linearly with the nanoparticle size up to almost 5000 atoms, and subsequently tends towards a limiting value of approximately three atomic layers for larger nanoparticle sizes.
+In view of these phenomena, the goal of this study is to propose a quantitative analysis of the differential surface melting, and to investigate the premelting behavior of Co nanoparticles.

 Our analysis protocol consists of two simple steps and does not rely on external pretraining or manual data labeling.
-First, we use unsupervised machine-learning algorithms to establish statistical distributions for each atomic environment present at low temperature, including atoms in the core, at $\{01\bar{1}1\}$ and $\{0001\}$ facets, edges, and vertices.
-We then classify atoms during heating trajectories, based on these predefined categories.
-Atoms that significantly differ from these classes (with respect to the Mahalanobis distance) are noted as outliers, or non-crystalline environments.
-We will see that the use of the distortion score avoids the need for defining \textit{ad hoc} distance cut-offs to separate different classes of atomic environments, which can be viewed as a true improvement for structural analysis.
+First, we use an unsupervised machine-learning approach to establish reference statistical distributions corresponding to the main atomic environments present at low temperature, including atoms in the core, at $\{01\bar{1}1\}$ and $\{0001\}$ facets, edges, and vertices.
+We then classify atoms during heating simulations, based on these reference atomic structures, using robust distortion scores.
+Atoms that significantly differ from all reference structures (with respect to the Mahalanobis distance) are noted as outliers, avoiding ambiguities in labeling non-crystalline environments.
+Our approach is easily extensible and can be easily applied to other systems presenting multiple distributions of atomic patterns.

-The following sections are organized as follows: we begin by exploring the global melting behavior of hcp cobalt nanoparticles and validating our approach.
-Then, we present a detailed analysis of differential surface melting.
-Our quantitative approach allows us to determine the scaling with the number of atoms, which is well captured by an extension of the Gibbs-Thomson relation.
-We provide a comprehensive description of the simulation and analysis methods used in this study in the Methods section.
+The subsequent sections are organized as follows: we begin by exploring the global melting behavior of hcp cobalt nanoparticles and validating our approach.
+Then, we present a detailed analysis of differential surface melting, and surface premelting.
+We show that both effects can be attributed to the Gibbs-Thomson effect. premelting is further characterized and discussed with respect to existing theories and experimental works.
+We describe our simulation and analysis methodology in the Methods section.